 In addition to snow leopards, the sanctuary inhabits Tibetan Wolf, Ibex, Bharal (Himalayan Blue Sheep), Tibetan Woolly Hare, Pale Weasel, Tibetan Wild Ass and Red Fox.
 Himalayan Birds, such as Griffons, Bearded Eagle, and Snow Cock also adorn the sanctuary.

-The region is rich in many endangered species of plants, which are used in the production of traditional medicines, cosmetics and also as food for livestock.
-Some of these plants play an important part in Traditional Tibetan Medicinal Healing System.
+The region is rich in many endangered species of plants, which are used in the production of traditional medicines, cosmetics, and also as food for livestock.
+Some of these plants play an important part in the Traditional Tibetan Medicinal Healing System.

 Local operators from Kaza town organize treks and safaris to Kibber Sanctuary.
 Almost all home-stays at Kibber also organize excursions to the sanctuary and provide trained guides.

 Kibber village is one of the starting points of the ancient Parang La trek.
 You can also start the trek from Chicham village in Kibber’s neighborhood.
 Parang La is a mighty pass with a maximum altitude of 18,400 feet connecting the Spiti valley with Ladakh.

 During olden times, it served as a traditional trade route between the people of Spiti, Changthang in Ladakh and Tibet.

 It is a long and difficult trek, which offers splendid views of Tso Moriri lake.
 Starting from the meadows of Spiti’s villages, the trail descends the Kibber gorge and then climbs over Parang La.

 The trek then follows the Pare Chu river which originates from Datung near Parang La in Leh.
 It is the only river of its kind which originates in India, flows into Tibet near Chumar, then again enters India in Spiti, and finally reaches Tso Moriri Lake.